 If you need a Colorado Springs free notary public to notarize a document, check to see if your bank or credit union offers notary public services.
 Many banks offer free notary public services to bank customers.

 Before driving to your bank for free Colorado Springs notary service, call ahead to make sure there is a notary on duty, and to find out if there are any restrictions on the types of documents they will notarize.
-You may need to bring

 You may need to bring evidence that you are a bank customer, such as a checkbook, account statement or a credit card issued by the bank.

 Some banks have restrictions on the types of documents that they will notarize.
-Many will not notarize a will, or will not notarize a document unless it is related to bank business.
+Many will not notarize a will, trust or deed, or will not notarize a document unless it is related to bank business.
 Some will not notarize for all of the public, only for bank customers.
 The bank employees are being paid wages or a salary to serve bank customers.

 If you need a document notarized in the evening, or on the weekend, or on a holiday, the banks and other walk-in notary locations will be closed.
 Banks will also require that you drive to the bank, and spend your time driving and waiting in line.
 They do not offer Colorado Springs mobile notary service.

-Mobile Notary Public, Colorado Springs
+Mobile Notary, Colorado Springs

-Another choice is to call a mobile notary public in Colorado Springs.
+Another choice is to call a mobile notary in Colorado Springs.
 There are mobile notaries who will drive to your home or office location, law firm, hospital or nursing home, or meet you at a public place, such as McDonald’s or Starbucks.

 Look for a Colorado Springs mobile notary website that shows the business hours and a fee schedule.